Clause 4.1 Understanding the Organization and its context

 - What documented information exists to support the operation of processes?
 How is this documented information retained?
-How is confidence that the processes are being carried out as planned determined?
+How confidence that the processes are being carried out as planned determined?

 - Clause 4.4.1 requires the ‘Process Approach’ to be used in defining your QMS.
 QMS processes including processes for operations, management(leadership) activities, Planning which includes risk assessment, support processes (such provision of resources, communication etc), Operation, performance evaluation and Improvement

 - Based on these factors, you must determine what processes need to be documented and how you will document it.
 Not all processes need to be documented; your documents must also include a description of the interaction between your QMS processes.

 - A number of different methods can be used to document processes, such as graphical representations, written instructions, checklists, flow charts, visual media, or electronic methods, etc.

 - Process flowcharts or block diagrams can show how policies, objectives, influential factors, job functions, activities, material, equipment, resources, information, people and decision making interact and/or interrelate in a logical order.